Requirements for Host Institutions

-Thank you for your interest in sponsoring an intern from the University of Delaware Museum Studies Program.
-We ask that all sponsors provide a detailed job description for the intern in a signed Internship Application and Agreement and, in the case of summer internships, provide at least a small stipend to help support their intern’s work.
+Thank you for your interest in hosting an intern from the University of Delaware Museum Studies Program.
+We ask that all hosts provide a detailed job description for the intern in a signed Internship Agreement and, if possible, provide at least a small stipend to help support their intern’s work.
 We also require that each supervisor complete the internship evaluation form.

 Job Description for Intern

 Interns are both emerging professionals and students.
-This means that they bring useful skills to your museum but also need opportunities to build new skills and gain experiences that will help them enter their careers.
-Your intern should have a job description that outlines both the specific projects and the routine duties that he or she will undertake.
+This means that they bring useful skills to your institution but also need opportunities to build new skills and gain experiences that will help them enter their careers.
+Your intern should have a job description that outlines both the specific projects and the routine duties that they will undertake.
 The intern must also have a designated supervisor at your site.
 We expect that your intern will observe the same work rules as other staff members.
-However, interns should also be given special opportunities to learn about your entire organization.
-This includes attending department and all-staff meetings, events and trainings where appropriate, and assisting with major museum events, exhibits or programs when practical
+However, interns should also be given special opportunities to learn about your entire institution.
+This includes attending department and all-staff meetings, events and trainings where appropriate, and assisting with major institutional events, exhibits or programs when practical.